 During this uncertain time, the FCRC fund is being used to keep the food pantry well-stocked and support students and families with basic needs items as needed.

-During the regular school year, donated food items can be dropped off at the Jack, Will, & Rob Center, 8:30 a.m. – 4 p.m. in our donation bin outside the front door.
+During the regular school year, donated food items can be dropped off at the Jack, Will & Rob Center, 8:30 a.m. – 4 p.m. in our donation bin outside the front door.
 We check the donation often throughout the day.
-Unfortunately, the FCRC will NOT be taking any donation type during the summer break between June 14 – August 23.
+The FCRC is open for the summer starting June 20th.

 Contact us now for a list of items currently needed or make a monetary contribution here.
 Donate Today!

-To help a Camas family in need through rent assistance, please reach out to firstname.lastname@example.org or 360.833.5612.
+To help a Camas family in need through rent assistance, please reach out to Jaqueline Cortez – firstname.lastname@example.org or 360.833.5612.

 Weekend Food Backpack Program